fiesta-cfd/fiesta/README.md

 # FIESTA
 **F**ast **I**nterfaces, **E**xplosions, **S**hocks and **T**ransport in the **A**tmosphere

-## Install

-### Dependency Installation on Xena
+## Installation on Xena at UNM Carc

 Compiling with Cuda support on Xena requires cgns-3.4, lua-5.3 and kokkos which are not already present on the system.
 Spack can be used to install cgns and Lua on Xena with mpich and gcc-7.4.0.
-Newer gcc versions cannot be used because they are not supported by Cuda.
+Newer gcc versions cannot be used because they are not supported by Cuda 10.0.

 ```
 module load gcc-7.4.0-gcc-8.1.0-j26pfmd